markusmoenig/Eldiron/docs/docs/creator/docks/tile_picker_editor.md

 - apply or clear that source on geometry
 - open the pixel editor or node graph editor with the top-right [dock control](/docs/creator/actions/#dock-controls)

-For single tiles, **Edit Tile Meta** can also assign an alias.
-That alias can then be used anywhere a `tile_id`-style source is accepted, alongside UUIDs and palette indices.
+For single tiles, **Edit Tile Meta** can assign an alias and gameplay tags.
+The alias identifies the visual tile anywhere a `tile_id`-style source is accepted, including `set_tile(...)`; it does not trigger events.
+Gameplay tags describe behavior and trigger `entered_tile` and `left_tile` character events when a character crosses a painted 2D tile placement.

 The currently selected source is used by **Copy Tile ID**, **Apply Tile**, and **Clear Tile** in the dock toolbar, and by tools such as [Rect](/docs/creator/tools/rect). **Copy Tile ID** places the quoted UUID on the system clipboard for use in settings, scripts, and other source fields.